How do I keep warm while climbing Kilimanjaro?

 Synthetic down is a material that mimics the qualities of down by also trapping air in pockets.
 There are many trademarked names for synthetic insulation such as PrimaLoft, Coreloft, Polartec Alpha, Turbodown, Thermoball, Thermal Q Elite, and PlumaFill.
 Each has their own technology and of course they all claim to be the best artificial down.

 Synthetic down is generally bulkier and heavier than natural down because its polyester fibers have a lower warmth-weight ratio.
 In other words, to achieve the same warmth as natural down, synthetic down needs to be slightly heavier.
-And because it’s bulkier, it’s not as compressible, so it does not pack down as well.
+And because it’s bulkier, it’s not as compressible, so it does not pack as small as real down.
 These are the main disadvantages of synthetic down.

 The main advantage of synthetic down is that it is much more moisture resistant.
 If it gets wet it will dry faster and retain its loft, staying warm when wet.
 On the other hand, if real down gets wet, the down clusters lose their loft and it no longer works.
 And it takes forever to dry out down.